Ehrhart Theory of Paving and Panhandle Matroids: Proofs of the main theorems

 \subsection{Ehrhart polynomials of paving matroids}

-We now apply Theorem~\ref{thm:Ehrhart-relaxation} to paving matroids.
-By~\cite[Cor.~3.9]{relaxation}, if $H_1,H_2$ are distinct stressed hyperplanes, then $H_2$ is a stressed hyperplane in $\Rel_{H_1}(M)$.
-Hence by Proposition \ref{prop:stressed_hyps_paving}, every paving matroid can be relaxed to a uniform matroid, and we can iterate Theorem \ref{thm:Ehrhart-relaxation}, we obtain the following formula.
+We now apply Proposition~\ref{prop:Ehrhart-relaxation} to paving matroids.
+By~\cite[Prop.~3.9]{relaxation}, if $H_1,H_2$ are distinct stressed hyperplanes, then $H_2$ is a stressed hyperplane in $\Rel_{H_1}(M)$.
+Hence by Proposition \ref{prop:stressed_hyps_paving}, every paving matroid can be relaxed to a uniform matroid, and we can iterate Proposition~\ref{prop:Ehrhart-relaxation}, we obtain the following formula.